-Hungarians queue for guns for fear of disorder as coronavirus spreads
+Hungarians stand in line for guns for fear of disorder as coronavirus spreads

 BUDAPEST (Reuters) - Peter Rostas doesn’t want to have any reason to use the gun he was buying, but the young Hungarian father of one was taking no chances with a coronavirus epidemic he fears may bring out the worst in some people.

-“It’s a precautionary measure,” Rostas, 33, said as he queued outside a small Budapest shop selling non-military grade weapons that require no license.
+“It’s a precautionary measure,” Rostas, 33, said as he lined up outside a small Budapest shop selling non-military grade weapons that require no license.
 “I’d rather be laughing later than find myself in a conflict with nothing but a broomstick.”

 Hungarians have sought in increasing number to arm themselves for protection in recent weeks, fearing a possible unraveling of law and order if severe shortages set in as the coronavirus pandemic spreads.